AdamSobieski/Narratology/README.md

 ### Complex Event Processing

-How does the processing and comprehension of stories' [fabulae](https://en.wikipedia.org/wiki/Fabula_and_syuzhet), their chronologically-sorted sequences of events separable from their various possible narrations and tellings, relate to other techniques for the processing of chronologically-sorted sequences of events, e.g., [complex event processing](https://en.wikipedia.org/wiki/Complex_event_processing)?
+How does the processing and comprehension of stories' [fabulae](https://en.wikipedia.org/wiki/Fabula_and_syuzhet), their chronologically-sorted sequences of events separable from their various possible narrations and tellings, relate to other techniques for processing chronologically-sorted sequences of events, e.g., [complex event processing](https://en.wikipedia.org/wiki/Complex_event_processing)?

 _Coming soon._